MarimoElectronics/Yonaguni-docs/How-toSD.md

 ## 1. Download Analog Devices Kuiper Linux
 Go [Kuiper Linux wiki](https://wiki.analog.com/resources/tools-software/linux-software/adi-kuiper_images/release_notes) and download actual zip file.
-If the supported OS version by Yonaguni is older than latest release, expand **Old Releases** block and find direct link.
+If the supported OS version by ADRV9002 RF-SoM is older than latest release, expand **Old Releases** block and find direct link.
 Please be sure to verify the checksum for the downloaded image.
 Then unzip file.